DougBurke/sherpa-standalone-notebooks/README.md

 - CIAO comes with support for the [XSPEC model library](https://heasarc.nasa.gov/xanadu/xspec/manual/node308.html) whereas you have to compile both
 [XSPEC and Sherpa](https://sherpa.readthedocs.io/en/latest/install.html#xspec)
-when using the standalone release;
+when using the standalone release (if you care about XSPEC support);
 - CIAO uses Crates as its I/O libraray whereas the standalone release uses AstroPy;
-- both CIAO and the standalone version use Matlotlib for plotting (prior to CIAO 4.12 the CIAO version used ChIPS but that is no-longer supported)
 - the release schedules of the two are different, so you may see slightly-different functionality in the latest released versions.

 # How to run these notebooks